lasalmi/push_swap/readme.md

 # CHECKER TO DO:
 ## Input validator
-	-Error if bigger than integer - Atoll compare to max_int and strlen
-	-Argument not integer -issign and isdigit after
-	-Duplicate values -comparison to existing list (or array for speed)
+	-Error if bigger than integer - Atoll compare to max_int [DONE] -Argument not integer -issign and isdigit after  [DONE] -Duplicate values -comparison to existing list (or array for speed)
 	-Given instruction doesnt exist -strncmp doesnt match with the instruct
 ## How to store the stacks?